F5Networks/f5-declarative-onboarding/docs/bigip-examples.rst

    Support for VLAN Failsafe is available in DO v1.14 and later

 In this example, we show how you can configure VLAN Failsafe settings in a Declarative Onboarding declaration.
-This is a part of the |cmpref|, and includes the new properties **failSafeEnabled**, **failSafeAction**, and **failSafeTimeout**.
+This is a part of the |cmpref|, and includes the new properties **failsafeEnabled**, **failsafeAction**, and **failsafeTimeout**.

 For detailed information about VLAN Failsafe on the BIG-IP, see |vlanfs|.